Xeomin Side Effects

 Generic Name: incobotulinumtoxinA

-Note: This document contains side effect information about incobotulinumtoxinA.
-Some of the dosage forms listed on this page may not apply to the brand name Xeomin.
+Note: This page contains side effects data for the generic drug incobotulinumtoxinA.
+It is possible that some of the dosage forms included below may not apply to the brand name Xeomin.

 For the Consumer

 As well as its needed effects, incobotulinumtoxinA (the active ingredient contained in Xeomin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking incobotulinumtoxinA, check with your doctor or nurse immediately:More common—for cervical dystonia

 - pain in the neck

 - Itching, pain, redness, or swelling at the injection site